 Please do not block the sidewalk when placing items out for pick up.
 Items may be placed in the street.
 Do not park in front of a pile on pickup day.
 If you encounter any pickup issues, please contact Round Rock Refuse at 512-255-4980.

-See below for our Neighborhood Cleanup Guidelines to make sure that brush and trash are put out at the curb correctly.
+See below for our cleanup guidelines to make sure that brush and trash are put out at the curb correctly.

 Brush Cleanup Guidelines